Tomev/qcflow/docs/source/model/models-from-code.rst

 excessively complex implementations to support edge case features within the library.

 In models from code, instead of passing an object reference to an instance of your custom model, you will simply pass a path reference to a script that contains your model definition.
-When this mode is employed, MLflow will simply execute this script (along with any ``code_paths`` dependencies prior to running the main script) in the execution environment and instantiating whichever object you define in the call to :py:func:`mlflow.models.set_model`, assigning that object as the inference target.
+When this mode is employed, QCFlow will simply execute this script (along with any ``code_paths`` dependencies prior to running the main script) in the execution environment and instantiating whichever object you define in the call to :py:func:`qcflow.models.set_model`, assigning that object as the inference target.

 At no point in this process are there dependencies on serialization libraries such as `pickle <https://docs.python.org/3/library/pickle.html>`_ or